 Tribal Eligibility: Tribal-led Partnership throughout the United States can apply under the above general eligibility.
-Additionally, for Tribal-led Partnerships in the American West, eligibility broadens and Federally-recognized Tribes and Tribal organizations under IRS Code, Section 7871 are able to apply directly as well.
+Additionally, for Tribal-led Partnerships in the American West,2 eligibility broadens: Federally-recognized Tribes and Tribal organizations under IRS Code, Section 7871 may apply directly as well.

-Timeline & Funds Available: Proposals are due Friday, April 26, and grant awards will be announced in August.
-Approximately \$335,000 is available for grantmaking in 2024, with 13-15 grant awards anticipated.
+Timeline & Funds Available: Proposals are due Friday, May 16, and grant awards will be announced in August.
+Approximately \$400,000 is available for grantmaking in 2025, with 16-17 grant awards anticipated.